redgar598/COSS_data_vis_R/README.md

 Plotting and data visualization are essential for effectively communicating bioinformatics findings, yet they are often treated as trivial tasks.
 In this course, we will showcase the power of a well-designed plot!
 We will cover key principles of effective visualization, work through examples ranging from basic to complex, and conclude with a hands-on workshop.
 By the end of the course, you will be able to create publication- or presentation-ready plots for your own research using R and ggplot2.

 ## Course Outline
+- [Overview of visualization principles](https://docs.google.com/presentation/d/10yaNiSj0xnXUfj_YDEPh7uCYQiVjZ9AoAHwtbDrv3Wo/edit?usp=sharing)
 - Get everyone set up with a functional version of RStudio (with necessary packages) and data
-- [Overview of visualization principles](https://docs.google.com/presentation/d/10yaNiSj0xnXUfj_YDEPh7uCYQiVjZ9AoAHwtbDrv3Wo/edit?usp=sharing)
 - Introduction to ggplot
+    - These can be found in the scripts folder in the downloaded project
     - [Part I](https://github.com/redgar598/COSS_data_vis_R/blob/main/ggplot_intro.R)
     - [Part II](https://github.com/redgar598/COSS_data_vis_R/blob/main/ggplot_intro_part2.R)
 - Hands on workshop to make plots of interest.
 I have listed a number of examples with different features.
 Choose one of interest to try and reproduce.